frederikheld/treecam/src/README.md

 It will redirect you to a captive portal where you can configure the credentials for the WiFi that will connect the TreeCam device to the internet.
 If you aren't redirected automatically, open a web browser and navigate to `192.168.3.1`.

-Select your home WiFi from the list and provide your WiFi password.
+Select your home WiFi (or any other WiFi that allows internet access) from the list and provide your WiFi password.
 Save it.

-The device will now shut down the `treecam` WiFi hotspot and connect to your home WiFi instead.
+The device will now shut down the `treecam` WiFi hotspot.

-Connect your computer or mobile phone to your home WiFi as well.
+Unplug the device and plug it in again to reboot it.
+This time it will connect to the configured WiFi and it will show up in balenaCloud after a couple of minutes.

+From now on you device should act as configured and make/upload/post pictures.

-## Setup TreeCam
+## Setup TreeCam services

-> It is planned to add a web interface to configure _TreeCam_ interactively.
+It is planned to add a web interface to configure _TreeCam_ interactively.
 This will be the replacement for the `config.json` configuration explained above.

+Until then, you can change `config.json` on your computer and push the changes to the device via `$ balena push TreeCam` as explained above.

 <!-- Check your router for the IP of the "TreeCam" device. -->